Gregory-Meyer/mmc/README.md

 used by mmap-lz4-compress can be tuned using the (`-m`, `--block-mode`), (`-s`, `--block-size`), (`-d`, `--favor-decompression-speed`), and (`-l`, `--level`) options.

+mmap-zstd-compress and mmap-zstd-decompress operate on Zstandard archives and are interoperable with those produced by zstd(1).
+The Zstandard compression parameters (`-l`, `--level`) and (`-s`, `--strategy`) can be tuned.
+Future versions of mmc may add more options to turn more of the myriad knobs that the Zstandard compression algorithm offers.

 Further usage information can be viewed by using the `-h`, `--help` option.